cbordier/axway-open-docs/content/en/docs/central/env_gw_mgmt/environment_agent_resources.md

 my-traceability-agent-name           a few seconds ago  TraceabilityAgent      Environment  my-amplify-central-environment
 ```

-You can notice that each agent has a column named `STATUS` which is empty.
-This status column will be updated either with `running` when agent is running, `stopped` when agent is stopped or `failed` when agent cannot establish the connection with the gateway.
+Notice that each agent has an empty column named `STATUS`.
+This status column will be updated with either `running` when agent is running, `stopped` when agent is stopped or `failed` when the agent cannot establish the connection with the gateway.

-## Step4: update agent configuration
+### Step 4: Update agent configuration

 In order to link agent binary with the appropriate agent resource, you have to update the agent configuration file (env_vars).
-For that, you need to use `CENTRAL_AGENTNAME` variable and link the value to the resource name defined previously.
+Use the `CENTRAL_AGENTNAME` variable and link the value to the resource name defined previously.

 Sample: CENTRAL_AGENTNAME=my-discovery-agent-name

-Once the discovery agent starts correctly, you should be able to see that the environment status (AMPLIFY Central / Topology) should change from `Manual sync.` to `Connected`.
-In case the agent stops, the environment status will move to `Disconnected`.
-Finally, if the agent has difficulty to reach the Gateway, the status will be `Connection error`.
+Once the Discovery Agent starts correctly, you should see the environment status (AMPLIFY Central / Topology) change from `Manual sync.` to `Connected`.
+If the agent stops, the environment status will move to `Disconnected`.
+Finally, if the agent cannot reach the Gateway, the status will be `Connection error`.

-Opening the environment details page will display all agents and status linked to this environment.
+Opening the environment details page displays all agents and status linked to this environment.

 You can also check the status value in CLI using `amplify central get da` or `amplify central get ta`.